Two incompetent judges handed Adrien Broner a scored round over his opponent on Saturday without an actual punch landing in anger.

 “The ninth round was Broner’s most active, which saw him land 12 of 38 punches.
 Santiago landed 18 of 57 punches in that round.

 “In the 12th and final round, Santiago landed 32 of 95 punches, and Broner landed 7 of 34 punches.”

 The last line seems unjustified, given that CompuBox put the stats together.

-“Though outworked over the entirety of the fight, Broner landed quality punches over the second half of the bout.
+“Though outworked over the entirety of the fight, Broner landed quality punches over the bout’s second half.

 “This is why the judges awarded him a unanimous decision.”

 Is it worth a boxer landing a scoring punch if that punch doesn’t get scored? – Is it quality or quantity or both?